 Students earn the certificate by satisfactorily completing 12 credit-hours approved by the Mortenson Center, with a grade of B- or higher in each course or module.
 The following courses are required:

-- CVEN 5919: Sustainable Community Development I (SCD I, fall only - open to all engineering graduate students on a space available basis)
+- CVEN 5919: Global Development for Engineers (SCDI) (Fall only - open to all engineering graduate students on a space available basis)

-- CVEN 5939: Sustainable Community Development Field Practicum (3 credits)
+- CVEN 5939: Global Development Practicum (SCD Field Practicum) (3 credits)

-Certificate students start with SCD I, which introduces students to the complexities of the international development industry, providing a survey approach to understanding major historical outcomes, theories, institutions, policies, alternatives and critiques.
-The SCD Field Practicum provides students with a field-based opportunity to synthesize and integrate knowledge acquired in MCGE courses and other learning experiences and to apply theory and principles in a situation that approximates professional practice in global engineering.
-Students typically fulfill the SCD Field Practicum requirement the summer after the first academic year in the program.
+Certificate students start with Global Development for Engineers, which introduces students to the complexities of the international development industry, providing a survey approach to understanding major historical outcomes, theories, institutions, policies, alternatives and critiques.
+The Global Development Field Practicum provides students with a field-based opportunity to synthesize and integrate knowledge acquired in MCGE courses and other learning experiences and to apply theory and principles in a situation that approximates professional practice in global engineering.
+Students typically fulfill the Sustainable Community Development Field Practicum requirement the summer after the first academic year in the program.
 Learn more about previous practicum placements here.